MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06-content-understanding.md

     >**Note**: To download the file, open a new web browser window and enter in the link.
 Selecting enter should automatically download the file to the computer's *Downloads* folder.

 1. On Azure AI Foundry's Content Understanding's *Define Schema* page, you can add test files.
 Upload the *contoso-invoice-1.pdf* file to the **define schema** page.
-Select the **Invoice data extraction** template.
-The invoice data extraction template has pre-selected data fields that the analyzer will try to detect.

     ![Screenshot of the define schema page in the content understanding tool.](./media/content-understanding/define-schema.png)

-1. Select **Create**.
+1. Select the **Invoice data extraction** template.
+The invoice data extraction template has pre-selected data fields that the analyzer will try to detect.
+Then select **Create**.

 1. Now you have the ability to modify the schema by adding or deleting fields.
 When you are done reviewing the fields, select **Save**.